Dow Jones Sustainability Indices: History

-Indexes
+Indices

-Indexes are denominated in both US dollars and Euros and are calculated using the Laspeyres formula.
-All indexes that are not subsets include companies that generate revenue from alcohol, tobacco, gambling, armaments and firearms, and adult entertainment.
-Index components are based on free-float market capitalization and most main indexes are reviewed quarterly, excluding the world index.
-Customized indexes are continuously being developed and delivered to encompass different regions or individualized sections of companies to add additional exclusions when needed and to change the currencies they are denoted in.
+Indices are denominated in both US dollars and Euros and are calculated using the Laspeyres formula.
+All indices that are not subsets include companies that generate revenue from alcohol, tobacco, gambling, armaments and firearms, and adult entertainment.
+Index components are based on free-float market capitalization and most main indices are reviewed quarterly, excluding the world index.
+Customized indices are continuously being developed and delivered to encompass different regions or individualized sections of companies to add additional exclusions when needed and to change the currencies they are denoted in.

-The DJSI have been divided into various benchmarks including the World, Europe, North America, Asia Pacific, Nordic, and Korean indexes.
+The DJSI have been divided into various benchmarks including the World, Europe, North America, Asia Pacific, Nordic, and Korean indices.

 DJSI World Index

 The World Index, or DJSI World, was first published in September 1999.
 It is based on the largest 2,500 companies in the Dow Jones Global Total Stock Market Index (DJGTSMI).
 It covers the top-ten percent of these companies in terms of economic, environmental, and social criteria which equals about 300 companies.
-The DJSI World has two subset indexes, which are the Dow Jones Sustainability Index World 80 (DJSI World 80) and the Dow Jones Sustainability Index World ex US 80 (DJSI World ex US 80).
+The DJSI World has two subset indices, which are the Dow Jones Sustainability Index World 80 (DJSI World 80) and the Dow Jones Sustainability Index World ex US 80 (DJSI World ex US 80).
 Both subsets were initially published in August 2008 and track the performance of the largest 80 companies globally in terms of sustainability, with the DJSI World ex US 80 excluding the US from the top 80.
 The DJSI World and its subset are all reviewed on an annual basis.

+The ICB breakdown is shown here, with consumer discretionary being the most represented sector.
+Companies in bold represent the top ten holdings by index weight.

 DJSI Europe and Eurozone Index

 The Dow Jones Sustainability Europe Index covers the leading 20 percent of the largest 600 European companies in terms of sustainability from the DJGTSMI.
-It is subset by three different more specific indexes for the region, the main subset being the Dow Jones Sustainability Eurozone Index (DJSI Eurozone).
+It is subset by three different more specific indices for the region, the main subset being the Dow Jones Sustainability Eurozone Index (DJSI Eurozone).
 This index tracks the financial performance of sustainability leaders in the smaller eurozone region.
-Both indexes were launched in August 2010 and have their own further subset.
+Both indices were launched in August 2010 and have their own further subset.
 The two subsets are the Dow Jones Sustainability Europe 40 Index (DJSI Europe 40) and the Dow Jones Sustainability Eurozone 40 Index (DJSI Eurozone 40), both of which were also launched in August 2010.
 These track the top-40 sustainability leaders in Europe and the smaller Eurozone region.
 DJSI Europe and eurozone are reviewed annually as well as quarterly to maintain accuracy of the index composition while the DJSI Europe 40 and DJSI Eurozone 40 are reviewed only annually.